-The size of the colored bars represents the magnitude of change for that goal If the colored area is to the right of the heavy black line, it had a positive impact on the score; if the bar is to the left, it had a negative impact.
+The size of the colored bars represents the magnitude of change for that goal.
+If the colored area is to the right of the zero line, it had a positive impact on the score; if the bar is to the left, it had a negative impact.
 It is important to note that minor change in an Index score can occur due to a wide range of possible combinations of changes in goal scores.

 This plot corresponds to Fig 4 from the published paper and Fig G from the supporting information.

 The Ocean Health Index score for a given goal includes the current status and a prediction of “likely future status,” based on recent trends, pressures, and resilience.
 These figures compare the performance of the OHI model in tracking and predicting changes in status and likely future status.
 Select “Index” to the left to evaluate the overall index score (corresponding to Fig 5 in the published paper), or individual goals to evaluate predicted changes vs. observed changes within each goal (corresponding to Fig H from the SI).
 Lighter red lines indicate a one-to-one relationship, while dark red lines indicate the estimate from a linear regression model.

 Each dot on this plot refers to a coastal country.
 Where the dot falls on the plot indicates the change in that country’s OHI score and rank among all of the countries from 2012 to 2016.
 The dark red line shows the estimated average relationship between score change and rank change, based on a linear regression model.